-- Agile or adaptive thinking provides the ability to structure a project to fail early and inexpensively to minimize the impact of a risk on the overall project
+- Agile or adaptive thinking provides the ability to structure a project to fail early and inexpensively.
+That minimizes the impact of a risk on the overall project

 - When a risk does occur in an Agile environment, it is generally easier to address and avoid extensively re-planning the entire project

 There are also several more specific risk management advantages that an Agile or adaptive approach can provide:

 - Technical risks are addressed through early prototypes (“spike stories”) and side-by-side comparison of alternatives (‘A/B testing’)